23 Latest SEO Trends that Work Always

 Compress Images

-There is little noticeable difference in quality between the two, yet the first image is 58% smaller than the first (31kb vs. 73kb).
+Although there isn’t much of a quality difference between the two, the first image is 58% smaller than the second (31kb vs. 73kb).

 Use Webp Format